eclipse-sumo/sumo/docs/web/docs/Networks/SUMO_Road_Networks.md

 | **dir**       | enum ("s" = straight, "t" = turn, "l" = left, "r" = right, "L" = partially left, R = partially right, "invalid" = no direction)     | The direction of the connection     |
 | **state**     | enum ("-" = dead end, "=" = equal, "m" = minor link, "M" = major link, traffic light only: "O" = controller off, "o" = yellow flashing, "y" = yellow minor link, "Y" = yellow major link, "r" = red, "g" = green minor, "G" green major) | The state of the connection  |

-When creating these connections without Netconvert (not recommended) it should be taken into account that a connection with an internal lane follows a special pattern.
+When creating these connections without netconvert (not recommended) it should be taken into account that a connection with an internal lane follows a special pattern.
 For example when lane 1_f_0 needs to be connected to 1_t_0 through 1_v_0, the following connection entries